 Eco-friendly | You are reusing a recyclable item by converting a container into a storage shed.
 This saves waste and helps to preserve natural resources. |

-Facts to Know About Storage Units
+Key Facts About Storage Units

 Types of Containers for Storage

 Storage containers come in various shapes and functionalities.
 Understanding the different types of containers available for storage is crucial in selecting the most suitable option for specific requirements.
-Let us discuss its three main categories:

 Traditional Storage Containers

 Traditional storage containers are the core of the storage sector.
 These containers are made of durable materials like steel or aluminum.
 They are meant to withstand extreme weather conditions while providing secure storage for various products.
-They are available in typical sizes, such as 20 x 40, making them suitable for domestic and commercial storage.

 Specialized Storage Containers